kasparsd/limit-login-attempts/readme.txt

 Limit Login Attempts blocks an Internet address from making further attempts after a specified limit on retries is reached, making a brute-force attack difficult or impossible.

+** TODO!!

+Additional security features for many parts of user handling: login, signup, password reset and more.

 The plugin also help you protect user login names from discovery.
-This includes (Wordpress 2.6.5+) password reset attempts for privileged users, rate limit on new user registrations.
+This includes password reset attempts for privileged users, rate limit on new user registrations.
+TODO: spam accounts

 Features

-* Limit the number of retry attempts when logging in (for each IP).
+* Limit the number of retry attempts when logging in for each IP.
 Fully customizable
 * Optional logging and email notification
 * Handles attempts to log in using auth cookies
-* Help protect user login names from discovery
 * Show remaining retries or lockout time on login page
 * Optional restrictions of password resets for privileged users
 * Optional rate limit of new user registration
-* Allows modification of privileged users Author URL name ("nicename")
 * Handles server behind reverse proxy
+* Help protect user login names from discovery (work in progress)

 Translations: Bulgarian, Brazilian Portuguese, Catalan, Chinese (Traditional), Czech, Dutch, French, Finnish, German, Hungarian, Norwegian, Persian, Romanian, Russian, Spanish, Swedish, Turkish.
 (Most translations not yet updated to plugin version 2.)